-These Gluten-Free Vegan Coconut Flour Pancakes are soft, fluffy and slightly chewy with a hint of coconut flavour.
-They’re perfect for a super easy yet indulgent breakfast!
+These Vegan Coconut Flour Pancakes are soft, fluffy and slightly chewy with a hint of coconut flavour.
+They’re also gluten-free and refined sugar free, are made without flax eggs or aquafaba, and come together in one bowl.
+Perfect for a super easy yet indulgent breakfast!

-How to make these Gluten-Free Vegan Coconut Flour Pancakes
+How to make these Vegan Coconut Flour Pancakes

 Scroll down to the bottom of the post for the full recipe.

 - Mix together all the ingredients in a glass mixing bowl – use a balloon whisk to mix it if the batter becomes clumpy.

 - Heat up a tiny bit of oil in a frying pan (non-stick is best) and add a few tablespoons of the pancake batter.

 Tip: Control the amount of oil you use by using a spray-on oil or rubbing a piece of greased kitchen paper over the bottom of the frying pan – too much oil will make the pancakes ragged at the edges, and too little will make them hard to flip over.

 - Cook on a low-medium heat for a few minutes until you see little bubbles appear on the surface of the pancake.